lindsay-cheng/dibs/README.md

 computer is only needed if you want to test things locally.

 **vs. SWEList:** SWEList emails every new posting, batched once a day.
-Dibs adds per-company filtering, so you only hear about roles you'd actually apply to, and it checks every 15 minutes instead of daily.
+Dibs adds per-company filtering, so you get notified about new postings you care about the most, and it checks every 15 minutes instead of daily.
 Think of it as the filtered, near-real-time version of the same idea.

 ## How it works